helldisc0/wildfire-prediction-usa/README.md

 predictive accuracy in a production setting.

 ## Project Preview
-Download `.html` file from the repository.
+Rendered Quarto report can be seen and downloaded as `.html` file from the repository.